The Fractional-Logarithmic Laplacian: Potentials, Regularity, and Critical Compact Embeddings: Introduction and Main Results

-Finally, we address compactness phenomena.
-Beyond the critical \emph{continuous} embeddings obtained above, the strong endpoint integrability of the logarithmic Bessel kernel and the resulting Young-type framework allow us to recover genuinely \emph{compact} embeddings, both locally on bounded domains and globally under radial symmetry.
-This compactness is one of the main topological payoffs of the logarithmic modification: it yields concentration control at the critical threshold and provides the compactness input required in variational and nonlinear applications.
+We next address compactness.
+Beyond the critical continuous embeddings above, the strong endpoint integrability of the logarithmic Bessel kernel leads to genuinely compact embeddings, both locally on bounded domains and globally under radial symmetry.
+This is one of the main topological consequences of the logarithmic correction: it restores compactness at borderline exponents relevant to nonlinear and variational problems.

 Let $\mathcal{L}^{p}_{s+\ln,\lambda,\mathrm{rad}}(\mathbb R^n)$ denote the closed subspace of radially symmetric functions in $\mathcal{L}^{p}_{s+\ln,\lambda}(\mathbb R^n)$.